 This task proves the short landing capability that is fundamental to the performance characteristics of a Microlight by demonstrating that the aircraft can land in 100 metres in still air at sea level.
-Where local conditions, such as airfield altitude or slope of the runway, will make a significant difference to landing runs the length of the deck may be adjusted accordingly.
+Deck length shall be adjusted according to the airfield elevation (S10 4.31.5).
+The width of the deck may be decreased to be adjusted to the width of the existing runway (S10 4.31.5).
+Where other local conditions, such as slope of the runway, will make a significant difference to landing runs the length of the deck may be adjusted accordingly.